'Sirāt' is a desert survival story — and one of the year's most gripping films

 Sirāt is a survival story about several unlikely traveling companions making their way through a godforsaken stretch of the Sahara Desert.
 It carries echoes of countless earlier films, from the arid landscapes of a John Ford Western to the post-apocalyptic setting of Mad Max.
 But nothing about Sirāt feels derivative or secondhand.
 It's an astonishing piece of cinema; I haven't had a more gripping experience in a movie theater all year.

 It begins somewhere in southern Morocco, where hundreds of nomadic European revelers have gathered for a rave.
 It seems that World War III or something like it has broken out, though the specifics are left vague.
 Whatever's going on, Sirāt initially plays like a party at the end of the world: Imagine a remake of the recent dystopian thriller Civil War set at Burning Man, and you'll have some idea.
-Laxe sweeps you up in the intense physicality of the dancing and the propulsive beat of the music, composed by the experimental electronic musician Kangding Ray.
+Laxe, a French-born, Spanish director, sweeps you up in the intense physicality of the dancing and the propulsive beat of the music, composed by the experimental electronic musician Kangding Ray.

 Wandering around this unruly desert bacchanal is a middle-aged man named Luis, played by the Spanish actor Sergi López.
 This clearly isn't Luis' scene.
 Along with his young son Esteban and their dog, Luis is searching for his 20-something daughter, Mar, who vanished months ago, and whom he has reason to suspect is among the ravers.